(Disclosure: Some of the links below may be affiliate links)

 It is important to note than in Switzerland capital gains are not taxed.
 If capital gains are taxed in your countries, and you are selling and rebuying funds, you may have a significant tax to pay.
-This would make a big difference.
+It would make a big difference.
 In that case, it would be much better to use the automated way to transfer securities.

 1. Using extra cash

-I was actually quite fortunate for my transfer.
+I was quite fortunate for my transfer.
 In February, my ESPP shares were sold.
 Since my company is American, my shares have been sold in USD.
 And I have been able to transfer the result of the operation directly to Interactive Brokers.
-This is about 19K USD that was transferred to my Interactive Brokers account.
+It is about 19K USD that was transferred to my Interactive Brokers account.

 You may wonder what does this has to do with transferring a portfolio?
-In fact, it can help quite a bit to have some extra cash.
+It can help quite a bit to have some extra cash.
 The main risk in moving a portfolio by hand is that there will be a difference between the time you sell the shares and the time you repurchase them.
 If you are lucky, you can make some returns.
 But if you are unlucky, you can lose money.
 We want to minimize this risk.